ericproffitt/TopicModelsVB.jl/README.md

 fixcorp!(corp; kwargs...)
 ```

-Padding a corpus before fixing it will insure that any documents which contain lexkeys or userkeys not in the lex or user dictionaries attached to the corpus are not removed.
+Padding a corpus before fixing it will ensure that any documents which contain lex or userkeys not in the lex or user dictionaries are not removed.
 Instead, generic lex and userkeys will be added to the lex and user dicionaries (resp.).

 **Important:** The Corpus type is just a container for documents, along with two dictionaries which give lex and user keys sensible names.